InceptionCyberSecurity/OSINT/README.md

 # USAGE
 ./osint.sh userIP uport udir uname umail wlan - as single command line argument but can use website instead of IP address e.g. google.com for 8.8.8.8.
 See install.sh for notes.

+## Ethical Notice
+The original code is written by ArcadeusOPS, who are not responsible for misuse of this data gathering tool.
+Do not use these scripts to navigate websites/devices that take part in any activity that is identified as illegal under the laws and regulations of your government.
+STAY LEGAL !!

+## License
+MIT License
+Copyright (c) ArcadeusOPS

 # TO DO
 Collate all output to a single XML or HTML file and email to designated user.